SydNS/SydNS/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sydns&hide_progress=true)
-- 🔭 I’m currently working on my Software Development Journey Hopefully I learn a thing or two daily 🌱 I’m currently working with Java SpringBoot,Php Laravel and Javascript React and Vue
 - 👯 I’m looking to collaborate on some Web applications
 - 🤔 I’m looking for help and guidance as far as my above passions are concerned I'm very happy for feedback and pointers
 - 💬 Ask me about Java SpringBoot Python-Django,Larvel Vue, data analysis with Google Suite app,